pdtouch/tripal_doc/docs/admin_guide/database_backups.rst

     "sitedb" \
     > "$file"

 You could then run this script daily to make sure you always have a current database backup.
+One way to do that is to use cron on your system.
+Although setting that up is beyond the scope of this documentation, you may find `this tutorial by GeeksForGeeks <https://www.geeksforgeeks.org/crontab-in-linux-with-examples/>`_ helpful.

 How to restore from a backup
 ----------------------------